 - it was unexpected.

 One solution to PTSD is related to control.
 It’s about control (and relaxation).
 The next stop is finding partners.
 When facing a challenge, you have to have skills and it depends on the difficulty.
-Based on your skill level, you will experience relaxation, control or flow (I like to call that partners trusting you or associations that are worth your time).
+Based on your skill level, you will experience relaxation, control or flow (I like to call that a partner you can trust or an association that is worth the time).

 Now we know control and relaxation is an interesting angle on PTSD.
 The next angle is about the importance of context when you talk about details.